Failure of the simultaneous block diagonalization technique applied to complete and cluster synchronization of random networks: Application of the SBD technique to cluster synchronization

 where the network connectivity is described by the adjacency matrix $A$, where $A_{ij}=A_{ji}>0$ if there is a connection between nodes $i$ and $j$ and $A_{ij}=A_{ji}=0$ otherwise.
 The function $\bH$ is the node-to-node coupling function.

-The nodes of the network can be partitioned in a set of $C$ equitable clusters or balanced colors $\mathcal{C}_1,\mathcal{C}_2,...,\mathcal{C}_C$, where $N_i$ is the number of nodes in cluster $\mathcal{C}_i$ and $\sum_{i=1}^C N_i=N$ \cite{teiler1966,schaub2016}.
+The nodes of the network can be partitioned into a set of $C$ equitable clusters or balanced colors $\mathcal{C}_1,\mathcal{C}_2,...,\mathcal{C}_C$, where $N_i$ is the number of nodes in cluster $\mathcal{C}_i$ and $\sum_{i=1}^C N_i=N$ \cite{teiler1966,schaub2016}.
 All the nodes in the same equitable cluster receive the same number of connections from each one of the clusters \cite{Egerstedt2012}.
 Among several possible equitable partitions of the network, there is one corresponding to the minimum number of clusters, which we will refer to as the minimum balanced coloring.
 For any adjacency matrix $A$, the algorithm described by Belykh and Hasler \cite{Belykh2011} outputs the minimum balanced coloring very efficiently.
 Information about the minimum balanced coloring is contained in the $N \times C$ indicator matrix $O=\{O_{ij}\}$ where $O_{ij}$ is equal to 1 if node $i$ is in cluster $C_j$ and is 0 otherwise.\\

-Similarly to the case of complete synchronization considered earlier, given an equitable partition of the network nodes, we can define an invariant subspace for the set of Eqs.\ \eqref{Eq9}, which we call the cluster synchronization manifold.
-The dynamics on this manifold is the flow-invariant cluster synchronous time evolution \cite{golubitsky2005} $\lbrace \bx^{s}_{1}(t), \bx^{s}_{2}(t), \cdots, \bx^{s}_{C}(t)\rbrace$, where $\bx^{s}_{1}(t)$ is the synchronous solution for nodes in cluster $\mathcal{C}_1$, $\bx^{s}_{2}(t)$ is the synchronous solution for nodes in cluster $\mathcal{C}_2$, and so on.\\ We can then define the $C \times C$ quotient matrix $Q$ such that for each pair of clusters $\mathcal{C}_u$ and $\mathcal{C}_v$,
+Similar to the case of complete synchronization {described previously}, given an equitable partition of the network nodes, we can define an invariant subspace for the set of Eqs.\ \eqref{Eq9}, which we call the cluster synchronization manifold.
+The dynamics on this manifold is the flow-invariant cluster synchronous time evolution \cite{golubitsky2005} $\lbrace \bx^{s}_{1}(t), \bx^{s}_{2}(t), \cdots, \bx^{s}_{C}(t)\rbrace$, where $\bx^{s}_{1}(t)$ is the synchronous solution for nodes in cluster $\mathcal{C}_1$, $\bx^{s}_{2}(t)$ is the synchronous solution for nodes in cluster $\mathcal{C}_2$, and so on.\\